Sanober494/c-language-documentation/documentation_4.md

 # Pointers in C: A Guide to Mastering the Art

 ## Introduction
 Welcome to the fascinating world of pointers in C, where memory addresses become your dance partners and dereferencing becomes your second language.
 Pointers are like powerful tools that can unlock the secrets of memory management and dynamic data structures, but they can also be a source of confusion and frustration if not handled with care.

 In this session, we'll embark on a debugging adventure.
-We'll explore the concepts of memory addresses, dereferencing, pointer arithmetic, and dynamic memory allocation, all while injecting a dose of humor to keep things engaging.
+We'll explore the concepts of memory addresses, dereferencing, pointer arithmetic & functions, and debugging, all while injecting a dose of humor to keep things engaging.

 ## Table of Contents
 1. [What on Earth is a Pointer?](#what-on-earth-is-a-pointer)